opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 The following collections are declared in this database:
  * pods: the list of pods used for production CI
  * projects: the list of projects providing test cases
- * testcases: the test cases related to a given project
+ * test cases: the test cases related to a given project
  * results: the results of the test cases
  * scenarios: the OPNFV scenarios tested in CI

 This database can be used by any project through the Test API.
 Please note that projects may also use additional databases.
 The Test Database is mainly use to collect CI test results and generate scenario trust indicators.
-The Test Database is cloned for OPNFV Plugfests in order to provide a private datastore only accessible to Plugfest participants.
+The Test Database is also cloned for OPNFV Plugfests in order to provide a private datastore only accessible to Plugfest participants.

 Test API description
 --------------------
 The Test API is used to declare pods, projects, test cases and test results.
-Pods correspond to the cluster of machines (3 controller and 2 compute nodes in HA mode) used to run the tests and defined in Pharos project.
+Pods correspond to a cluster of machines (3 controller and 2 compute nodes in HA mode) used to run the tests and are defined in the Pharos project.
 The results pushed in the database are related to pods, projects and test cases.
 Trying to push results generated from a non-referenced pod will return an error message by the Test API.

-An additional method dashboard has been added to post-process the raw results in the Brahmaputra release (deprecated in Colorado release).

 The data model is very basic, 5 objects are available:
   * Pods
   * Projects
-  * Testcases
+  * Test cases
   * Results
   * Scenarios